Xavier Grimble: New England Patriots

-On November 26, 2014, the New England Patriots signed Grimble to their practice squad, but was released two days later.
+On November 26, 2014, the New England Patriots signed Grimble to their practice squad, but released him two days later.

 San Francisco 49ers (second stint)

-On December 16, 2014, Grimble was signed to the 49ers' practice squad.
-He signed a reserve/future contract with the 49ers on December 30, 2014.
+On December 16, 2014, Grimble was signed to the San Francisco 49ers' practice squad.
+He signed a reserve/future contract with the 49ers on December 30.
 On September 5, 2015, Grimble was waived by the 49ers.

 Pittsburgh Steelers

 On January 18, 2016, the Pittsburgh Steelers signed Grimble to a one-year, $450,000 future/reserve contract.

 He entered the Steelers training camp competing for the backup tight end position with David Johnson and Paul Lang.
 Grimble was named the Steelers' third tight end on their depth chart to begin the season, behind veterans Jesse James and David Johnson.

 He made his professional regular season debut in the Steelers' season-opening 38–16 victory over the Washington Redskins.
 The following game, he made his first career catch and caught his first career touchdown reception on a 20-yard pass from Ben Roethlisberger in the 24–16 victory over the Cincinnati Bengals.
 In Week 3, he earned his first official career start during a 3–34 loss to the Philadelphia Eagles.

 On February 8, 2017, Grimble signed a one-year deal to remain with the Steelers.
 Throughout training camp, Grimble competed with David Johnson and rookie Jake McGee for the backup tight end position.
 Although he showed more capability than both players, the Steelers traded for his former 49ers teammate Vance McDonald, making him the third tight end on their depth chart to begin the regular season.
 In the 2017 season, he appeared in 15 games and recorded five receptions for 32 receiving yards and one receiving touchdown.

 In the 2018 season, Grimble appeared in all 16 games, of which he started two.
 He recorded six receptions for 86 receiving yards.

 On March 5, 2019, the Steelers placed an original round tender on Grimble.
-He was placed on injured reserve on September 25, 2019, with a calf injury.
-He was released from injured reserve with an injury settlement on October 4, 2019.
+He was placed on injured reserve on September 25, with a calf injury.
+He was released from injured reserve with an injury settlement on October 4.
 In the 2019 season, he had appeared in three games and had a single three-yard reception.

 Indianapolis Colts

 On December 30, 2019, Grimble signed a reserve/future contract with the Indianapolis Colts.

-On September 5, 2020, Grimble was waived by the Colts and signed to the practice squad the next day.
-He was released on September 8, 2020.
+On September 5, 2020, Grimble was waived by the Colts and re-signed with the team's practice squad the following day.
+Grimble was released by Indianapolis on September 8.

 Baltimore Ravens

-On September 16, 2020, Grimble was signed to the Baltimore Ravens practice squad.
+On September 16, 2020, Grimble was signed to the Baltimore Ravens' practice squad.
 He was placed on the practice squad/injured list on September 22, and activated back to the practice squad on November 3.
-He was released on November 20, 2020.
+Grimble was released by Baltimore on November 20.